futoin/specs/draft/ftn7_iface_invoker_concept.md

         * 'master' - enable MasterService authentication logic (Advanced CCM only)
         * '{user}:{clear-text-password}' - send as is in the 'sec' section
         * '-hmac:{user}' - HMAC generation, see *options.hmacKey* and *options.hmacAlgo* for details
+        * '-internal' - for internal communication channel with SL_SYSTEM auth level
         * NOTE: some more reserved words and/or patterns can appear in the future
     * *options* - optional, override global options of CCM
 1. NativeIface iface( name )